Upper Western 28-day Rainfall Forecast

 50% to 75%

-Over Western Australia the strongest cold fronts should occur about 6 December to 10 December, 15 December to 19 December, and 28 December to 1 January.
+Over Western Australia the strongest cold fronts should occur about 2 June to 6 June, 8 June to 12 June, and 12 June to 16 June.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.